-- Be clear about what you need, and fair in how you assess suppliers don't string suppliers along. - Choose the right supplier who can deliver what you need, at a fair price and on time. - Choose suppliers that comply with the Government's Supplier Code of Conduct.
+- Be clear about what you need, and fair in how you assess suppliers. - Choose the right supplier who can deliver what you need, at a fair price and on time. - Choose suppliers that comply with the Government's Supplier Code of Conduct.
 Build demanding, but fair and productive, relationships with suppliers. - Make it worthwhile for suppliers encourage and reward them to deliver great results.
 Identify relevant risks and get the right person to manage them.